cvc90/HASS-BlueCon/README.md

 ## ☕ Support me

-Support me to improve hass-bluecon
+Support me to improve HASS-BlueCon

 Feel free to donate whatever you want to the following addresses: